Renstrio24p/Standalone-Typescript/README.md

 ## Pure Vanilla Typescript ECMAScript 10

-Standalone Typescript - is a tool where it can renders the same thing as react and my previous Standalone-JavascriptES10 structure with Major differences since JS is a Imperative Style.
+Standalone Typescript - is a tool where it can renders the same thing as react and my previous Standalone-Typescript structure with Major differences since JS is a Imperative Style.

+- Bundler Webpack JS

 Features